 f/11: A little softer because of diffraction.

-I think this is a very good overall performance, f/2 is fully usable and stopped down it is also a capable landscape lens with very good across the frame sharpness.
+I think this is a very good overall performance, f/2 is fully usable as long as your subject isn’t too far off-center and stopped down to f/8 it is also a capable landscape lens with very good across the frame sharpness.

 Wideangle and Fisheye Conbverter